Foundations for a Strong Internal Audit Department (Completed)

 - Identify critical components of upholding your internal audit charter

-- Recognize how to best articulate the definition and requirements of risk based auditing
+- Recognize how to best articulate the definition and requirements of risk-based auditing

-- Identify requirements to developing an independent audit plan
+- Identify requirements to developing an independent audit plan and ensuring that plan is adaptable to business needs

 - Describe how to deal with management when they respond negatively to an issue